This page is not being translated. We've intentionally left this page in English for now.

-Physical hardware wallets that let you keep your crypto offline – very secure
+Physical hardware wallets are devices that let you keep your crypto offline – very secure

 Mobile applications that make your funds accessible from anywhere

-Web wallets that let you interact with your account via a web browser
+Browser wallets are web applications that let you interact with your account directly in the browser

 Desktop applications if you prefer to manage your funds via macOS, Windows or Linux